garrandall/popular-music-data/tracks/misty-ray-stevens.md

 You can say that you're leading me on
 But it's just what I want you to do
 Don't you notice how hopelessly I'm lost
-That's why I'm following you, ooh
+That's why I'm following you, oh

 On my own
 Should I wander through this wonderland alone, now